 - Take appropriate and speedy action if an incident of Hate Crime occurs on Council property (such as racist graffiti or assault).
 This may involve removing graffiti or supporting people affected by the incident including signposting to specialist, independent organisations.
 The police may need to be contacted, subject to a victim’s wishes.

-- Report the incident to the Corporate Equality Officer, preferably using the incident reporting procedure which is available at www.devon.gov.uk/reportincidents.
+- Report the incident to the Lead Officer for Equality, Diversity and Inclusion, preferably using the incident reporting procedure which is available at www.devon.gov.uk/reportincidents.

 It is our aim to provide a welcoming, friendly environment which is easily accessible to all, taking steps to improve access to services, facilities and information where needed and being honest about what we can and cannot do.